historycenter-mld/girl_graduate/pages/about.md

 Ardath Caldwell's scrapbook contains a rare insight into the life of a Meridian High School teen in the early 1920's.
 Raised in a middle-to-upper class family in 1922, her life wasn't that different from today's typical teenager - with the exception of modern technology!
 She enjoyed parties, socializing with friends, school dances and other activities.
 The scrapbook documents various milestones in her life and gives us a glimpse into her time at Meridian High School.

 ## The Class of 1922
 The Meridian History Center has many of the original Meridian High School yearbooks dating from 1921.
 According to the 1922 <i>Mana Ha Sa</i> yearbook, the class of 1922 started with 53 freshman and graduated 36 students.
-This was seen as an achievemet at a time when children frequently dropped out of school.
+This was an accomplishment at a time when children frequently dropped out of school to assist with farm work or family care.

 The yearbook's dedication is as follows:<br><i>To our parents and to all<br>Who have made possible<br>The Meridian High School<br>We dedicate the second volume of the<br>Mana Ha Sa</i>